mathbrook/foxglove-sdk/python/foxglove-sdk/python/docs/index.rst

 To record messages, you need at least one sink and at least one channel.

 A "sink" is a destination for logged messages — either an MCAP file or a live visualization server.
-Use :python:`record_file` or :python:`with new_mcap_file("")` to register a new MCAP sink.
-Use :python:`start_server` to create a new live visualization server.
+Use :py:func:`.open_mcap` to register a new MCAP sink.
+Use :py:func:`.start_server` to create a new live visualization server.

 A "channel" gives a way to log related messages which have the same schema.
 Each channel is instantiated with a unique topic name.

 The SDK provides classes for well-known schemas.
 These can be used in conjunction with associated channel classes for type-safe logging, which ensures at compile time that messages logged to a channel all share a common schema.
-For example, you may create a :python:`SceneUpdateChannel` on which you will log :python:`SceneUpdate` messages.
+For example, you may create a :py:class:`.channels.SceneUpdateChannel` on which you will log :py:class:`.schemas.SceneUpdate` messages.

-You can also log messages with arbitrary schemas and provide your own encoding, by instantiating a :python:`Channel` class.
+You can also log messages with arbitrary schemas and provide your own encoding, by instantiating a :py:class:`.Channel` class.

 .. toctree::